 Major Mark Sink is currently serving as Interim Chief of Police.
 Major Sink has direct oversight of the budget and grants for the Lexington Police Department.
 He works with Captain Rummage and Captain Scarboro to ensure all work tasks and job responsibilities are regularly reviewed to reduce work effort, improve efficiency and cut costs.
-Since 1991, Major Sink has served as Captain of the Investigations Division, Captain of the Patrol Division, Detective in the Vice/Narcotics Unit, Task Force Officer for the United States Bureau of Alcohol, Tobacco, Firearms and Explosives, patrol officer, and K-9 handler/trainer.
-Mark received his Associates Degree in criminal Justice from Davidson Community College, an Advanced Law Enforcement Certificate and is a graduate of the FBI National Academy.
+Major Sink has served as Captain of the Investigations Division, Captain of the Patrol Division, Detective in the Vice/Narcotics Unit, Task Force Officer for the United States Bureau of Alcohol, Tobacco, Firearms and Explosives, patrol officer, and K-9 handler/trainer.
+Major Sink received his Associates Degree in criminal Justice from Davidson Community College, an Advanced Law Enforcement Certificate and is a graduate of the FBI National Academy.
 Major Sink also has completed the FBI-LEEDA Trilogy program which consists of three courses: Command Leadership Institute, Supervisor Leadership Institute and the Executive Leadership Institute.
 He is also a member of the Lexington Rotary Club and the Davidson County Juvenile Crime Prevention Council.